WebAssembly/wasi-message-queue/README.md

+# Moved!

+This proposal has been subsumed by [the wasi-messaging proposal](https://github.com/WebAssembly/wasi-messaging).

 # [Example WASI proposal]

 This template can be used to start a new proposal, which can then be proposed in the WASI Subgroup meetings.